 What’s the difference between formal slippers and loafers?
 The word “slippers” may bring to mind a pair of cozy shoes that you wear around your house, but what we’re talking about is a formal slip-on shoe without laces.
 Since loafers are also slip-on shoes without laces, it can be easy to confuse the two.
 To make it easy, we’ll call this type of formal shoe “slip-ons” from here on out.

-What material are formal slip-ons usually made of?
+What material is formal slip-ons usually made of?
 You’ll usually find them made out of patent leather, calfskin, or velvet.
 Patent leather and calfskin are more traditional materials that can be highly-polished, which is usually expected at formal events.
 Velvet brings interesting texture and warmth to a formal outfit, while still making you look sleek and put together.
 There are also many formal slip-on shoes that are made of mixed materials: a patent leather toe with a suede upper, for example.

 Whichever shoe you choose for your tuxedo, here are some quick tips to remember when putting the finishing touches on your outfit: